Satyori — Surya Complete Guide

 Remedies

-The primary remedy for a weak Surya is offering water (arghya) to the rising sun at dawn while reciting the Gayatri Mantra, a practice that directly connects the native to solar energy at its most sattvic hour.
+The primary remedy for a weak Surya is offering water (arghya) to the rising sun at dawn while reciting the Gayatri Mantra — a practice that places the native directly in front of solar energy at its most sattvic hour.
+Every major tradition has a version of this morning solar salutation: the Egyptian priests sang the daily hymn to Ra at first light, Greek and Roman households poured libations to the sunrise, the Inca gathered at Haukaypata in Cusco at first ray, raising golden cups of chicha to Inti.
+The phenomenology is identical: meet the source-light at the moment it arrives, and be re-sourced by it.
 Wearing a natural ruby set in gold on the ring finger of the right hand on a Sunday during Surya hora strengthens solar influence.
 Fasting on Sundays, donating wheat, jaggery, or copper, and maintaining respectful relationships with father figures and authority are all traditional Surya remedies.

 Health & Body

-Surya governs the heart, spine, right eye (left eye in females), bones, and the overall vitality and constitution.
-He rules the pitta-related digestive fire and the body's capacity to generate heat and energy.
-When afflicted, Surya can indicate heart conditions, weak eyesight, bone disorders, high fevers, and a general depletion of life force that makes the native susceptible to chronic fatigue.
+Surya governs the heart, spine, right eye (left eye in females), bones, and overall vitality and constitution.
+He rules the body's pitta-related digestive fire and the capacity to generate heat and energy.
+When afflicted, he can indicate heart conditions, weak eyesight, bone disorders, high fevers, and a general depletion of life force that leaves the native vulnerable to chronic fatigue.
+The Chinese Five Phases system pairs the solar principle with Fire and the Heart-Shen — the heart organ and the radiant spirit that animates every cell — which is why Surya's weakness so often shows up first as a tired heart-system long before structural disease appears.

 Ayurvedic Connection